What to know

 - Network Adapter Troubleshooter

 Once done, if you still experience issues, you can continue with the fixes mentioned below.
-However, if you manage to fix your issue, we recommend you restart your PC and ensure that you are no longer facing DNS issues.

 Network monitors and third-party antivirus traffic managers are known to cause numerous DNS errors.